weltliteratur/blog/_posts/2018-08-20-russian-writers-and-their-professions.markdown

 ### 5.1.1.
 General

-Figure 2 shows the distribution of occupations of Russian writers.
+Figure 2 shows the distribution of different occupations of Russian writers.
 Unsurprisingly, the most popular professions are those where the ability to write well is a prerequisite: journalism, translation, literary criticism.

 <figure>
   <img src="/images/russian-writers/figure_2.jpg" alt="Figure 2" style="width:1200px;" />
 </figure>
-<center><b>Fig. 2.</b> Percentage of occupations among Russian authors.</center>
+<center><b>Fig. 2.</b> Percentage of different occupations among Russian authors.</center>

 ### 5.1.2.
 By Time

-Figure 3 only shows the professions that had more than 5 people in each period.
+Figure 3 only shows the professions that had more than 5 people assigned to them in each period.
 We witness the decline of linguistics, philosophy, criticism, translation, diplomacy, history, education over the centuries, possibly also due to a diversifying landscape of professions, and the rise of journalism.

 <figure>
   <img src="/images/russian-writers/figure_3.jpg" alt="Figure 3" style="width:1200px;" />